Application procedure for Tourism Marketing and Management (intake Autumn 2019)

 Tuition Fees and Tuition Waivers

-Starting from 2017 onward, an annual tuition fee in the Master's Degree Programme Tourism Marketing and Management for non-EU/EEA students of 8000 euros will be applied.
-The tuition fee will remain the same for students throughout the entire time of their degrees.
+Starting from 2017 onward, an annual tuition fee in the Master's Degree Programme Tourism Marketing and Management for non-EU/EEA students of 8.000 euros will be applied.
+The tuition fee will remain the same for students throughout the entire time of completing their degrees.

-The University of Eastern Finland will have a substantial number of scholarships available for students who are required to pay tuition fees in Master’s degree programmes offered in English.
-The scholarships will be available for the most talented fee-paying students.
-80 % of fee-paying students will be awarded a scholarship to our programme.
-Half of the scholarships cover the tuition fee completely (100 %) and half covers the tuition fees partially (80 %).
+The University of Eastern Finland will have a substantial number of waivers available for students who are required to pay tuition fees in Master’s degree programmes offered in English.
+The waivers will be available for the most talented fee-paying students.
+The waiver can cover the tuition fee either in full (100%) or partially (80%).
+The due date for the first instalment is 14 June 2019.

-When the selection decision has been made, the results will be posted immediately to applicants by e-mail.
-Those applicants who have been accepted will receive a Notification of Admission, a Confirmation Form and an information package (including information about accommodation, student insurance programme, student union etc.) by email.
-These accepted applicants are required to formally accept their study place no later than 10 July 2018.
-Non-EU/EEA applicants are required to formally accept their study place no later than 15 May 2018.
+When the selection decision has been made, the results will be sent immediately to applicants by e-mail.
+Those applicants who have been accepted will receive a Notification of Admission, a Confirmation Form and information package (including information about accommodation, student insurance programme, student union etc.) by email.
+These accepted applicants are required to formally accept their study place no later than 8 July 2019.
+Non-EU/EEA applicants are required to formally accept their study place no later than 15 May 2019.
 This is an absolute deadline and will be treated as such.
-The autumn semester courses will begin on 3 September 2018.
+The autumn semester courses will begin on 2 September 2019.

 NOTE!
 According to One study place per term provision, a student may accept only one study place leading to a higher education degree in Finland during one academic term.
 This rule applies to all higher education.
 For more information please see studyinfo.fi.